nats-io/nats-site/README.md

 ### Content Organization

-The basic organization of the site is very simple, with each top navigation link corresponding to a single Markdown file in the `nats-site/content` directory.
+The basic organization of the site is very simple, with each top navigation link corresponding to a single HTML or Markdown file in the `nats-site/content` directory.
-The Markdown documents contained in this directory are assembled by Hugo and rendered to static HTML during the build process.
+The HTML documents and any Markdown documents contained in this directory are assembled by Hugo and rendered to static HTML during the build process.

 ### Adding pages

-Any new page should be a Markdown document placed in the appropriate directory.
+Any new page should be a raw HTML or Markdown document placed beneath the `content` directory.
 Each page added needs a header like the following:

 ```
 +++